Gulomjon Abdullaev

 Gulomjon Abdullaev (born 11 November 1998) is an Uzbekistani freestyle wrestler who competes at 57 kilograms.
 A 2016 Junior World Championship bronze medalist, Abdullaev qualified to represent Uzbekistan at the 2020 Summer Olympics after sweeping out the 2021 Asian Olympic Qualification Tournament.

+Career

 In 2022, he won the silver medal in his event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 He won the gold medal in his event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 He competed in the 57 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+He also was a collegiate wrestler for Menlo College in California, USA, where he was a national champion winning 7–3 in the NAIA national championship match.

+He competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan and he earned a quota place for Uzbekistan for the 2024 Summer Olympics in Paris, France.
+He won one of the bronze medals in the men's freestyle 57 kg event at the Olympics.